MarvNC/JP-Resources/readme.md

 <summary><b>Sorting Method</b></summary>

 *   The sorting method determines the resulting value of `{freq}`.
+    By default, the minimum frequency is chosen.
     This can be modified by changing `opt-freq-sorting-method`, e.g.

     ```handlebars
     {{~set "opt-freq-sorting-method" "first" ~}}
     ```

+    The following table shows the available sorting methods.
+Note that these are case sensitive!

     | Sorting Method | Description |
     |-|-|